barthik/spring-boot-graphql-keycloak/README.md

 - Use credentials (client secret) of your realm in the project
 - Create user for the `graphql` realm and roles

+---

 Keycloak admin console available at `http://localhost:8090/auth/admin/`

 Unauthorized requests are redirected to the IDP at `http://localhost:8090/auth/realms/graphql/protocol/openid-connect/auth?response_type=code&client_id=graphql-client&redirect_uri=uri&state=state&login=true&scope=openid`

 IDP profile edit available at `http://localhost:8090/auth/realms/graphql/account`

+For pagination example see branch `pagination-simple-solution`

+---

 Get access token: